 If criminality was the theme, the good guys always won, and the bad guys always lost, and they were suitably punished for their crimes, just as should be the case in real life.

 These wonderful films reflected the religious nature, and daily experiences, of Christian Americans.
-Christians who comprised 94% of America’s population at the time.
+Christians who, at the time, comprised 94% of America’s population.

 In some cases, entire movies were dedicated to good people who embraced, and lived, their Christian faith, such as The Song of Bernadette, God is My Co-Pilot and Boy’s Town.